Neorickettsia risticii

-Neorickettsia risticii, formerly Ehrlichia risticii, is an obligate intracellular gram negative bacteria that typically lives as an endosymbiont to parasitic flatworms, specifically flukes.
-N. risticii is the known causative agent of equine neorickettsiosis (also known as Potomac horse fever (PHF)), which gets its name from its discovery near the Potomac River in Maryland and Virginia.
+Neorickettsia risticii, formerly Ehrlichia risticii, is an obligate intracellular gram-negative bacterium that typically lives as an endosymbiont in parasitic flatworms, specifically flukes.
+N. risticii is the known causative agent of equine neorickettsiosis (also known as Potomac horse fever or PHF), which gets its name from its discovery near the Potomac River in Maryland and Virginia.
 N. risticii was first recovered from horses in this region in 1984 but was not recognized as the causative agent of PHF until 1979.
 Potomac horse fever is currently endemic in the United States but has also been reported with lower frequency in other regions, including Canada, Brazil, Uruguay, and Europe.
 PHF is a condition that is clinically important for horses since it can cause serious signs such as fever, diarrhea, colic, and laminitis.
-PHF has a fatality rate of approximately 30%, making this condition one of the concerns for horse owners in endemic regions N. risticii is typically acquired in the middle to late summer near freshwater streams or rivers, as well as on irrigated pastures.
-This is a seasonal infection because it relies on the ingestion of an arthropod vector, which are more commonly found on pasture in the summer months.
+PHF has a fatality rate of approximately 30%, making this condition a concern for horse owners in endemic regions.
+N. risticii is typically acquired in the middle to late summer near freshwater streams or rivers, as well as on irrigated pastures.
+This is a seasonal infection because it relies on the ingestion of an arthropod vector, which is more commonly found on pasture in the summer months.
 Although N. risticii is a well known causative agent for PHF in horses, it may act as a potential pathogen in cats and dogs as well.
 Not only has N. risticii been successfully cultured from monocytes of dogs and cats, but cats have become clinically ill after experimental infection with the bacteria.
 In addition, N. risticii has been isolated and cultured from human histiocytic lymphoma cells.

 Taxonomy, morphology, and identification

-Neorickettsia risticii is a member of the Order Rickettsiales and Family Anaplasmataceae within the Class Alphaproteobacteria.
+Neorickettsia risticii is a member of the order Rickettsiales and family Anaplasmataceae within the class Alphaproteobacteria.
 N. risticii are obligate intracellular organisms of equine monocytes/macrophages and glandular intestinal epithelium.
 Individual organisms are small, pleomorphic (coccoid to ellipsoidal) gram negative aerobes that lack LPS and peptidoglycan in their cell walls.
 They have two cell forms: a reticular body type form that is large and light, and a smaller elementary body type form that is electron-dense.
 They can exist as individual cells or as morulae (colonies similar in appearance to mulberries) and replicate in parasitophorous vacuoles via binary fission within the host cell.
 Identification can be done based on cell culture isolation, serology, or PCR assay.
 However, N. risticii is rarely identified in monocytes from peripheral blood smears.
 PCR assays can be performed on blood and feces (antemortem identification) or on fresh or formalin fixed tissues (postmortem identification).
 N. risticii can be viewed using light microscopy with a variety of stains: Giemsa and Romanowsky stains will mark the bacteria dark blue to purple, Machiavello will stain red, and hematoxylin eosin (H&E) will stain pale blue.